nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Tagging food items : `tag`

-Tags a food item in McGymmy.
+You can tag a food item in McGymmy.

 Format: `tag INDEX -t TAG_NAME`